CoronaWhy/ghostexpert/README.md

 # Intelligent Agent powered by Artificial Intelligence

-This agent is designed to navigate the Web (Web 2.0), intelligently process information and execute some actions in the automous mode.
+This agent is designed to navigate the Web (Web 2.0), intelligently process information and execute some actions in the autonomous mode.

 Its functionalities include: